Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?

+\item {In {unequal-mass} binaries with total masses of order $\lsim 10^7/(1+z)^2$ M$_{\sun}$, environmental effects are likely to produce a larger phase contribution than the benchmark 5 PN precision.}

-\item Heavy binaries ($\gsim 10^8/(1+z)$~M$_{\sun}$) can be adequately modelled with available waveforms due to their lower SNRs.
+\item {The accumulated phase of} heavy binaries ($\gsim 10^8/(1+z)$~M$_{\sun}$) can be adequately modelled with available waveforms due to their lower SNRs {and total accumulated phase}.

 \item Sources with the highest SNRs land around a total mass of $\sim 10^6$ M$_{\sun}$ and mass ratio of $\lsim 0.2$.
-In this range, environmental influences are detectable at low redshift ($z \lsim 2$), while high-order vacuum corrections dominate at $z \sim 5$.
+In this range, environmental {phase contributions} are {relevant} at low redshift ($z \lsim 2$), while high-order vacuum {phase contributions} dominate at $z \gsim 4$.

 \end{itemize}